 A doctor must rule out the potential that a patient’s symptoms are caused by another hip problem, such as a hip pointer, before diagnosing a hip labral tear.
 As stated previously, it can take more than two years to receive the correct diagnosis because many other hip disorders create similar symptoms.
 If you’re going to the doctor for hip pain, this is what you should expect.

 Firstly, a doctor will ask you about your medical history, mostly in relation to your hip pain.
+Do you suffer from hip pain at night?
+Your doctor will likely ask this question, as well as many others.
 You will need to provide:

 - Details about your exact symptoms